hineso11/Pictrait/README.md

 # Pictrait
-#####Social media app built for the iOS platform, utilising the Google App Engine as a backend API

 I built this app as a project to see how social media apps, and more generally client-server applications, work.
 My attempt at replicating a simple photo-based social networking app is